Oak Hammock Resident Testimonials

 What is your biggest accomplishment (professionally or personally)?

 JS: I was on the cutting edge for the development of middle schools in the United States and the world during the late 60s and early 70s.
 When I was the principal of Lincoln, we did many innovative things and were considered a model school in curriculum and instructional delivery system.
-I also went overseas, where I worked in the Middle East establishing school systems for adolescents.Close
+I also went overseas, where I worked in the Middle East establishing academic programs for adolescents.Close

 What is a goal of yours in your retirement?